Kubernetes Networking with Calico Training Course

 The Challenges with Traditional Overlay Networks in the Public Sector

-Understanding Layer 3 Connectivity and IP Routing for Government
+Understanding Layer 3 Connectivity and IP Routing for Government Operations

-Overview of Calico Components for Government
+Overview of Calico Components for Government Use

-Setting up a Kubernetes Network Policy with Calico for Government
+Setting Up a Kubernetes Network Policy with Calico for Government

-Configuring IP Routes on Each Host for Government
+Configuring IP Routes on Each Host for Government Networks

-Deploying an Application for Government
+Deploying an Application in a Government Environment

-Creating an Advanced Network Policy for Government
+Creating an Advanced Network Policy for Government Applications

-Summary and Conclusion for Government
+Summary and Conclusion for Government Use Cases

 Requirements